Bimfortune12/LITA-CAPSTONE-PROJECT-1/README.md

 ### Tools Used

+* Miscrosft Excel
-* Miscrosft Excel for Data cleaning
+   * for Data cleaning
-   * Analysis
+   * For Analysis
-   * visualization
+   * For visualization

-* SQL: Structured Query Language
+* SQL: Structured Query Language for Querying Data
 * POwer BI

+### Data cleaning and Preparation
+In the phase of Data cleaning and preparation was ddone by the following.
+* Data loading and Identification
+* Handling missing variation
+* cleaning formating and deleting all the duplicate found.